Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Skulk (MPMM).md

 aliases: ["Skulk"]
 ---
 # Skulk
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-219, Mordenkainen's Tome of Foes p.
-227*
+219*

 > [!quote]- A quote from Mordenkainen
 >